 - Fire pit

 - Twin/Single Bed

-The yurt is 24 feet in diameter (approx 450 square feet) and comfortably accommodates 6 people.
+The yurt can comfortably accommodate six people.
 This is a partial self-service accommodation, meaning that some work or extra preparation is required on the guests' part, both pre- and post-trip.

 Inside the yurt, guests will find a wood-burning stove and a propane heater to keep warm.